When choosing a solution between bankruptcy and IVA you need to know what they actually are and how they work.

 Since an IVA is not published in the press they are pretty much a private affair so if you’re in any profession where you are not the boss your employer will not be informed of it.
 However, since the IVA register holds all records they are available to the public if they wish to look it up.
 Any new profits or financial gains that are made must be brought to the attention of the insolvency practitioner so that they can be adjusted in the IVA fund.

-After an IVA ends all the outstanding debts are written off by the creditors and a completion certificate is submitted to the creditors that informs them of the completion of your contract and to update your credit file.
+After an IVA ends all the outstanding debts are written off by the creditors and a completion certificate is submitted to the creditors that inform them of the completion of your contract and to update your credit file.

 Bankruptcy and what it entails